-- 1. Click the Edit tool.

-- 2. Click the network junction whose ancillary role you want to change.

-- 3. Click the Attributes button.

-- 4. Click the value for AncillaryRole.

-- 5. If you want this junction feature to act as a sink in the network, click Sink.

-If you want this junction feature to act as a source in the network, click Source.

-If you don't want this junction feature to be either a source or a sink, click None.

-- Repeat steps 3-5 until all the junctions whose ancillary roles you want to change are updated. - Use the tools found in the Network Analysis toolbar to recalculate the flow direction of the network.
+- 1. Click the Edit tool. - Click the network junction whose ancillary role you want to change. - 3.
+Click the Attributes button. - Click the value for AncillaryRole. - If you want this junction feature to act as a sink in the network, click Sink. - If you want this junction feature to act as a source in the network, click Source. - If you don't want this junction feature to be either a source or a sink, click None. - Repeat steps 3-5 until all the junctions whose ancillary roles you want to change are updated. - 7.
+Use the tools found on the Utility Network Analyst toolbar to recalculate the flow direction of the network.